maxh/maxheinritz.com/_posts/2022-05-29-backfills.md

 tags: ["software patterns"]
 ---

-Backfills are scripts run via the command line that change data in the production database.
+Backfills are scripts run via the command line that change production data.
 Backfills should be idempotent.
 There are two kinds of backfills:

 - One-off backfills - Intended to be run once (example: fix a data quality issue in a particular table).
 Generally these should be prefixed by date, with old ones deleted periodically.
 - Repeat backfills - Intended to be run multiple times (example: persist the roles defined in code in role.registry.ts to the database – we need to run this each time we add a new role).